nf-core/website/markdown/usage/reference_genomes.md

 1. Install and initialize refgenie following the official [documentation](http://refgenie.databio.org/en/latest/install/).

 A file required by nf-core containing refgenie genome assets will be automatically created at `~/.nextflow/nf-core/refgenie_genomes.config`
-An `includeConfig` statement to this new config file will be added at `~/.nextflow/config`
+An `includeConfig` statement to this new config file will be appended to the `~/.nextflow/config` file.
+This file is automatically loaded by Nextflow during every pipeline run (see the [Nextflow documentation](https://nextflow.io/docs/latest/config.html)).

-This file should never be updated manually.
-To use a new reference genome or asset, by using `refgenie pull` the nf-core plugin will automatically update the configuration file.
+To use a new reference genome or asset, fetch it via normal refgenie usage (`refgenie pull`) - the nf-core plugin will automatically update the `refgenie_genomes.config` configuration file.

-> NOTE: You can add additional refgenie servers to your refgenie configuration yaml file.
-Nf-core provides a [server](http://igenomes.databio.org/) with all genome files used in its pipelines.
-> Use the following command: `refgenie subscribe -s http://igenomes.databio.org/`
+This file should never be edited manually, as it is overwritten during each refgenie command.

 2. Pull all the reference assets that you may need to run the pipeline.